 The process of collaboratively developing performance goals and measurement criteria results in performance review criteria that balance the expectations of the governing body with the executive’s understanding of association management realities.

 The association board should implement a performance evaluation process for the chief executive officer.
 That evaluation process should:

-Association Forum of Chicagoland’ s website has sample job descriptions at http://www.associationforum.org/Careers/content.cfm?ItemNumber=551&navItemNumber=547.
+Association Forum’ s website has sample job descriptions at http://www.associationforum.org/Careers/content.cfm?ItemNumber=551&navItemNumber=547.

 ASAE’s CEO Resources be accessed on its website at https://www.asaecenter.org/Career/content.cfm?ItemNumber=15973&navItemNumber=51892.

 Governing for Growth: Using 7 Measures of Success to Strengthen Board Dialogue and Decision Making, ASAE, Nancy R. Axelrod, 2009.

 Blue Chip Executive Association Compensation and Benefits Study, 2010--2011 Edition and Deluxe Online Compensation Calculator Kit, ASAE Industry Research.

 Doing Good Better: How to be an Effective Board Member, Good Books, Edgar Stoesz, 2007.